Painting in the Jemez

 The inspiration for my painting has always come from the rhythms of nature, from the color and light of the natural world.
 Much of my work explores the extraordinary light and landscape of New Mexico, particularly its grand expanses of land and sky.
 I use color to amplify the life force that I feel in nature.

-A visit to Monet’s gardens at Giverny, in the fall of 2004, brought a new emphasis to my work.
-Spending time with the gardeners, and watching them go about their repetitive labors, in one of the most spectacular gardens in the world, was a powerful experience, and the impetus for a series of paintings about workers.
-Among my frequent subjects are the farmers of Albuquerque’s North Valley, and I continue to paint at Giverny, Villandry, and other gardens in France.
-I am interested in the gardener at work, the figure as a part of the landscape, man in harmony with nature.
-The gardeners’ labors are cyclical and meditative, suggesting care and constancy, as well as reverence for the land.
-Many of my more recent paintings focus on the harvest from local organic farms and my own garden.
+I am also interested in the more intimate, tended landscapes of farms and gardens.
+Among my frequent subjects are the farmers of the middle Rio Grande Valley, and gardeners at work wherever I may find them.
+I am interested in the figure as a part of the landscape, and humankind in harmony with nature.
+The gardeners’ labors are cyclical and meditative, reflecting care, constancy, and reverence for the land.
+A related body of paintings focuses on the harvest from local organic farms and my own garden.

 For the latest information about my work, follow me on Facebook and add your email to my list.